The Great Glyphosate Court Case

 • Ignoring key risks: The EU assessment is disregarding glyphosate’s impacts on biodiversity, on the microbiome and on related health implications.

-For glyphosate the scientific evidence showing it causes harm is clear: urgent action is needed to protect people and nature.
+Science is clear: glyphosate causes harm.
+Urgent action is needed to protect people and nature.

 We’ve taken bold steps, and here’s what’s next